 How much will it cost?

 In most cases Birmingham Dogs Home makes a charge for rehoming depending on age, condition and breed.
 Typical charges range from £120 to £150.
-In certain cases, a dog may be homed without a charge other than the new owner providing a donation.
-This may occur in cases where dogs are of extreme age, have ongoing medical treatment or have had excessive period of stay within either home.
+In certain cases, a dog may be homed at a reduced charge, however, this will only occur in rare cases where dogs are of extreme age, have ongoing medical treatment or have had excessive period of stay within either home.
+(Charges are made at the sole discretion of the charity)

 All normal rehoming (i.e., with a charge) will include the following: